richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 standard Internet applications such as anonymous FTP, gopher or the WWW.

+RFC
+: The basic publication series for the IETF.
+RFCs are published by the RFC Editor and once published are never modified.
+(See {{sec21}}.)

+RFC Editor Contribution
+: An Internet-Draft intended by the Contributor to be submitted to the RFC Editor for publication as an Informational or Experimental RFC but not intended to be part of the IETF Standards Process.

+RFC Editor Documents
+: RFCs and Internet-Drafts that are RFC Editor Contributions and the RFCs that may be published from them.

+Reasonably and personally known
+: Means something an individual knows personally or, because of the job the individual holds, would reasonably be expected to know.
+This wording is used to indicate that an organization cannot purposely keep an individual in the dark about patents or patent applications just to avoid the disclosure requirement.
+But this requirement should not be interpreted as requiring the IETF Contributor or participant (or his or her represented organization, if any) to perform a patent search to find applicable IPR.

 Working Group
 : A group chartered by the IESG and IAB to work on a specific specification, set of specifications or topic.